UniqueNetwork/marketplace-docker/README.md

 2. Open Polkadot Apps UI on the Contracts page: [https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet2.unique.network#/contracts](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet2.unique.network#/contracts)

-> ⚠️ The current version of polkadot-js/apps contains an error that does not allow the contract to be deployed.
-As temporary solution you could run your own version of polkadot-js/apps.
-> ```
-> git clone git@github.com:polkadot-js/apps.git
-> cd ./apps
-> git checkout tags/v0.96.1
-> yarn && yarn start
-> ```
->
-> Now open http://localhost:3000/?rpc=wss%3A%2F%2Ftestnet2.unique.network#/contracts and follow the instruction

 ![Deploy Marketplace Smart Contract](/doc/step4-1.png)

 3. Click on Upload & deploy code button, select metadata.json and then matcher.wasm files you have downloaded previously in the form fields like this and click “Next”: